Nutrition 101: Niacin | Food List

 Nutrition Facts Label and the % Daily Value

-In the US: The daily value for niacin is 20 mg, which is higher than the DRI for all age groups.
+In the US: The daily value for niacin is 16 mg NE8, which is higher than the DRI for most age groups, especially children and women.
 The % daily value gives you an idea of how much niacin is in the food you eat.
 However, the % daily value number is only required by the FDA for foods that have been fortified with niacin.

 The number you see on the Nutrition Facts label is a percentage calculated by dividing the amount of folic acid in one serving of the food by the daily value.
 To use an example from the food table above, a cup of Bran Flakes that contains 3.5 mg of niacin would have 18% of the daily value (DV) for niacin.

-In Canada: The daily value for niacin is 23 mg, which is higher than the DRI for all age groups.
+In Canada: The daily value for niacin is 16 mg9, which is higher than the DRI for all age groups.
 Listing the daily value for niacin on the Nutrition Facts label is optional.
 However, products that have been enriched with niacin, such as cereal and pasta, will most often have the daily value written on the label.

 Nutrient Interactions